winitzki/scall/tutorial/programming_dhall.md

     else padding a revA b lb
 ```

-For two non-empty lists, the "padding zip" will return a list of the length of the longest of the two lists.
+For two non-empty lists, the padding `zip` will return a list of the length of the longest of the two lists.
 The missing elements are "padded" at the end of the list, using the last value in the shorter of the lists:

 ```dhall